piyush82/elastest-platform-monitoring/docs/agent.md

 * topic - the kafka topic-name that was allocated to sentinel user for a given monitoring space in sentinel
 * seriesname - the series that was created within the monitoring space

+Unless one is writing their own sentinel agent, there is probably no need to change any other configuration parameters under **[kafka-endpoint]** or **[sentinel]** sections.
 Agent specific configuration parameters are covered in each agents subsection next.

 ## docker stats agent
 The agent is located in the *sentinel-agents/dockerstats/* subdirectory in the downloaded git repository.
 To install all dependencies please use -